eclipse-cyclonedds/cyclonedds/docs/GettingStarted/CycloneGettingStarted.md

 } HelloWorldData_Msg;
 ```

-Note that when translated into a different programming language, the data will have a different representation that is specific to target language.
+Note that when translated into a different programming language, the data will have a different representation that is specific to the target language.
 For instance, as shown in chapter 7, in C++ the Helloworld data type will be represented by a C++ class.
 This is the advantage of using a neutral language like IDL to describe the data model.It can be translated into different languages that can be shared between different applications written in different programming languages.

 #### 3.2.2 The IDL compiler generated files